-The difference in image brightness between the two scopes I tested, once focal ratio had been accounted for, is due to the differences in the transmissive efficiency of each scope's optics.
+The comparison that has been presented in this report is between a new VRC and an old LX10.
+The difference in image brightness between these two scopes, once focal ratio has been accounted for, is due to the differences in the transmissive efficiency of each scope's optics.
 The SCT has four reflective surfaces (two sides of corrector plate, primary & secondary mirrors) at which some of the incoming light can be lost.
-The RC has no corrector plate, and therefore only has two reflective surfaces to worry The two scopes also have different coating about. technologies applied, the SCT using traditional metallic aluminum coatings with a dielectric protective topcoat, and the VRC has purely dielectric reflective coatings.
-Finally the LX-10 used in my testing is about 10 to 15 years old, so on top of the fact that it has older technology coatings there has possibly been some degradation of the coatings as well.
+The VRC has no corrector plate, and therefore only has two reflective surfaces to worry about.
+The two scopes also have different coating technologies applied, the SCT using traditional metallic aluminum coatings with a dielectric protective topcoat, and the VRC has purely dielectric reflective coatings.
+Finally the LX10 used in my testing is about 10 to 15 years old, so there has presumably been some degradation of the coatings.
 To fully understand the differences in performance between these two types of scope, it is necessary to examine the coating technologies in more detail.